Get the latest from TODAY

 More than a few couples watching the Olympics at home are probably wishing their relationships were more like the ones they see on the ice.
 Some of those pairs are actually dating, some are just good friends, others are brother and sister — but all spend way more time together than most married couples.
 And yet when one of them falls and ruins the couple’s chance at a medal, they somehow refrain from showing the exasperation mere mortals feel when a partner loads the dishwasher wrong.

-Of course, the brave faces they show to millions of fans can hide plenty of turmoil.
+Of course, the faces they show to millions of fans can hide plenty of turmoil.

 “It’s not always as harmonious behind the scenes as what they display on the ice,” said Dr. Mark Aoyagi, Director of Sport & Performance Psychology at the University of Denver.
 “I would say that they are couples and pairs just like the rest of us.”

-And yet many of them stay together for years — 17 and counting for Olympic ice dancers Charlie White and Meryl Davis.
+And yet many of them stay together for years — 20 and counting for Canadians Tessa Virtue and Scott Moir.
 So even if you’ll never master a triple axel, there are some lessons regular couples could learn from skating partnerships.

 1. Share a purpose

 Skaters point to one thing that really helps them stay in sync: a common goal.

 “At the end of the day, having the same dream and working together is really what gets us through and only makes us stronger,” American ice dancer Maia Shibutani told TODAY about working with her brother and partner, Alex.

 Aoyagi, who has worked with regular couples as well as USA Track and Field and professional teams, suggests thinking of your own romantic partnership as a team.